texmacs/texmacs/plugins/octave/README.md

 tmpolyout.m	  Displays an Octave polynomial as a LaTeX formula

-scheme.m	  Executes a string as a Scheme expression through TeXmacs

 num2scm.m	  Converts a scalar to a Scheme expression

 mat2scm.m	  Converts a vector or matrix to a Scheme expression